kornosk/football-events/src/05-analysis/README.md

-In this folder, we will be running the CNN model to evaluate the performance of top teams.
+This folder it contains code that will be run the CNN model to evaluate the performance of top teams.

 The files are as follows: